Steven Grace Law

 What are the Statute of Limitations on Car Repossessions in Illinois?

 The time limits for how long you can be sued for debts don’t apply to car repossession.
 When you buy a car using a loan, the lender’s name is on the title, meaning they technically own the car until you finish paying.
 Even if you have possession of the title, if the lender’s name is on it, your debt is “secured.”
-Simply put, they own the car, not you.
+Simply put, they own the car, you only have possession.

 So, if your car debt is secured, and the lender has a claim on your car, you might wonder how long they can wait to take it back.
 Unfortunately, there’s no time limit because the laws about how long you can be sued don’t cover repossessions – they only apply to lawsuits over debts.